msalemor/azure-monitoring-strategy/README.md

 ![Complex solution](https://github.com/msalemor/azuremonitoring/blob/master/Complex%20Solution.png)

+## Log Analytics

+Create a log analytics instance for the solution (Complex Solution - Analytics)

+### Azure Monitor

+For the items in organge, turn on diagnostics logs using Azure Monitor and send the logs to Log Analytics

+### App Insights

+For the items in red, create an Application Instance instance for each of the services.

 ## Solution

 1) Create an Application Insights instance for each of the services in the solution including for the applications running in the VMs